MIDS-scaling-up/v3a/week06/lab/README.md

 Explore the various patterns.

-The first example demostrated running a single pipeline, but we can do even more.
+The first example demonstrated running a single pipeline, but we can do even more.
 The following example runs two videotestsrc pipelines:
 ```
 gst-launch-1.0 videotestsrc ! xvimagesink videotestsrc pattern=ball ! xvimagesink
 ```

-Edge devices such as the Nvidia Jetson line have their own hardware accellerated plugins.
-While not covered in this lab, these plugins can be used to improve the performace of a varity of tasks including encoding, decoding and image transformations.
+Edge devices such as the Nvidia Jetson line have their own hardware accelerated plugins.
+While not covered in this lab, these plugins can be used to improve the performance of a variety of tasks including encoding, decoding and image transformations.

 To use a camera with GStreamer, you need to know what is available.
-You can get infomration about your available camera or cameras through `gst-device-monitor-1.0` applicaion.
+You can get information about your available camera or cameras through `gst-device-monitor-1.0` application.

-Run `gst-device-monitor-1.0 Video/Source` to see your cameras and their capablities.
+Run `gst-device-monitor-1.0 Video/Source` to see your cameras and their capabilities.
 For example, my VM has the following:
 ```
 	name  : FaceTime HD Camera
 	class : Video/Source